 Once open, either reseal the jar or transfer it to an airtight container.
 You can place it back in your pantry.

 Brine acts as a preserving agent due to its high sodium content, so your olives should always be covered in brine.
-Therefore, don’t throw away your brine until you’re doing with your olives.
+Therefore, don’t throw away your brine until you’re done with your olives.

 How Long Will My Olives Last

 We would recommend always getting olives stored in oil or brine.
 If you’ve opted for liquid-free olives, they’ll only last a week from opening them, as they’ll go bad soon after meeting bacteria.

 Olives in brine have a shelf life of 18-24 months.
 However, since this is a sealed product, provided the seal is intact, it should be fine six months after the best-by date.

 Once you’ve opened your olives in brine, consume the olives within 10-21 days.
 This period of time can vary wildly (even reaching up to a year for some brands!) due to the different types of brine used to preserve the olives.

 Remember: if in doubt about storage periods, always go by what it says on the label.